PeterBoberg/montyhall/README.md

+### The Monty Hall Problem Simulatior

-This is a simulations program for the Monty Hall Problem
+This is a simulation program for the Monty Hall Problem